16 On-Page SEO Examples That Will Rock Your World!

 For example, this page internally links to their edX and Coursera reviews using anchor texts “edX” and “Coursera.”

-	It’s a wasted opportunity for them because they don’t want to rank for those brand names.
-Instead, they want to rank for reviews of those platforms because that’s where the buyer internet traffic hangs out.
+It’s a wasted opportunity because they don’t want to rank for those brand names.
+Instead, they want to rank for reviews of those platforms because that’s where the buyer’s internet traffic hangs out.

 #11- External Links

 External or outbound links are hyperlinks pointing to pages outside of your domain.

 They’re links from site A to site B, page A to page B.